-After a night on the town, a taxi is no longer you're only option to get back home.
-Uber, and other "ride-sharing" companies, have given the taxi companies a run for their money by offering cheap(er) and easier transportation.
-The idea is great: link drivers and those in need of a ride via smartphone app, allow them to communicate with the tap of a finger, and get rid of on-the-spot payment.
+After a night on the town, a taxi is no longer your only option to get back home.
+Uber and other "ride-sharing" companies have given the taxi companies a run for their money by offering cheap(er) and easier transportation.
+The idea is great: link drivers and those in need of a ride via a smartphone app, allow them to communicate with the tap of a finger, and get rid of the on-the-spot payment.

 Riders are happy because they can get from A to B cheaper and faster.
-Driver are happy because they can earn a living (or extra money) as a cab driver without dealing with the logistics of a cab company which have been historically some of America's worst run businesses.
+Drivers are happy because they can earn a living (or extra money) as a cab driver without dealing with the logistics of a cab company which have been historically some of America's worst run businesses.
 Of course, Uber is happy too because they make so much profit by brokering the transaction that their company may be worth as much as $40 billion.

 If you have been injured or have lost a loved one as the result of the negligence of an Uber driver, you could not care less about any of this.
 You want to know if there is going to be compensation for the harm that was caused to you.
 The issue is who is going to pay for the damage and the suffering that you have endured.
 If an Uber driver causes an injury, who is going to end up paying?
 The driver?
 Uber?
 The injured person?Bringing Claims in Uber Accident Cases

 When drivers sign up to drive for Uber, they are not being hired as an employee of the company.
 And when riders catch a ride from an Uber driver, they technically at least, are not getting a ride from Uber.
 Their contract is pretty clear, claiming that Uber merely facilitates communication between riders and "third-party providers."
 And, of course, they waive all liability "arising from or in any way related to" Uber drivers.